iPhatty/React-Youtube/README.md

 ```
 npm start
 ```
-you can video locally on localhost:1234
+you can view locally on localhost:1234
 Enjoy!